 Michael has decades of computing and IT experience.
 Beginning in 1998 out of the Computer Science Co-Op program at the University of Waterloo, his experience ranged from help desk & support, to programmer, website developer, up to managing a multi-member corporate programming team.
 He also enjoys playing the piano and tinkering with other electronics and solar projects.

 Michael started Scugog Computers in 2013 to fill the need for local onsite and mobile computer repair and to share his expertise with the community.
 His services are extensive: PC and Laptop repair, virus removal, tune-up, battery or hardware replacement, broken touchscreen repair, and even websites.

-He is proud to be a Director of the Scugog Chamber of Commerce and is looking forward to helping the Scugog community grow.
+He is proud to be the Chair of the Scugog Chamber of Commerce and is looking forward to helping the Scugog community grow.

 Bob is a longtime and active director with the Scugog Chamber of Commerce and had served as our representative for the Chambers of Commerce Group Insurance Plan for many years.

 Bob was an associate with Hardiman Mount & Associates Insurance Brokers Ltd. and has built a distinguished insurance career over the last three decades in both sales and management.
 He is a Chartered Life Underwriter and a Chartered Financial Consultant.
 He is Chairman of the Township of Scugog Committee of Adjustment and the Property Standards Committee.
 In 2005, Bob was named by the Township of Scugog to the Mayor’s Honour Roll.

 He is a Past President of the Durham Children’s Aid Society, a founding Director of the Durham Children’s Aid Foundation and the founder and coordinator of the Durham CAPPY Ride.
 Bob is a Past President of the Oshawa Jaycees and a lifetime member of the Canada Jaycee Senate.